-After executing the command above, an Apple signed codeless kext, AppleDataSetManagement.kext, is generated and being installed to the /System/Library/Extensions/.
-The Info.plist inside this special kext contains the key property needed for the IOAHCIBlockStorage driver to enable TRIM without checking the SSD brand.
+After executing the command above, an Apple signed codeless kext, AppleDataSetManagement.kext, would be installed to the /System/Library/Extensions/.
+The Info.plist inside this special kext contains the property needed for the IOAHCIBlockStorage driver to enable TRIM without checking the SSD brand.
 As it shows below:

 Compare it to the Info.plist in the IOAHCIBlockStorage.kext, a boolean property “Force Data Set Management = True” is set.
-This is exactly the one under the surface.
 While the IOProbeScore is set to 5000 is to ensure that this plist got the first change to load.

 That’s how it is done on a Mac computer.

-For Hackintosh user, disable SIP to turn off the kext signing might be unavoidable in order to get all the unsigned kext loaded.
-However, this property can be added to any Info.plist such as FakeSMC.kext or just create the codeless kext by your own.
-In such case, with the help of Kext injection function by Clover, TRIM can always be enabled even in Recovery or OS X Install environment and there is no need to deal with the original IOAHCIBlockStorage and the “trimforce” tool any more since an equivalent injection could been made easily.
+For Hackintosh user, disable SIP to turn off the kext signing might be unavoidable in order to get unsigned kext loaded.
+And actually this property can be added to any Info.plist such as FakeSMC.kext or just create a codeless kext by your own.
+In this case, with the help of Kext injection function by Clover, TRIM can always be enabled even in Recovery or OS X Install environment and there is no need to deal with the original IOAHCIBlockStorage and the “trimforce” tool any more since an equivalent injection could been made easily.

 Update 1: After the TRIM is enabled, the kernel log shall have such records below during the system boot: